Skip to main content

 The hostname of the onboarding machine can be specified using the MachineRegistration spec.machineName field.

-spec.machineName value undergoes the same label templates variables and sanitization process reserved to the spec.machineInventoryLabels label values.
+spec.machineName value undergoes the same Label Templates' variables and sanitization processes reserved to the spec.machineInventoryLabels field.

 warning

-There is one notable difference during the sanitization rendering: the underscore (_) is not allowed and is dealt as the other forbidden characters (i.e., it is substituted by an hyphen: -).
-This is required as the underscore is not allowed in the OS hostnames.
+There is one notable difference between the MachineRegistration spec.machineName and spec.machineInventorylabels fields: during the sanitization process the underscore (_) is substituted as the other forbidden characters (i.e., it is substituted by an hyphen: -).
+This is required as the underscore is not allowed in linux hostnames.

 For more information on how to define the hostname for Elemental hosts, see the HowTo/Customize hostname section.